-- 1. Purpose.
+1. Purpose.
 The purpose of the Child Maltreatment Index (Index) is to guide consistent and accurate decision-making by both the Florida Abuse Hotline (Hotline) counselors and field investigation staff.
-The standards include a definition of each specific maltreatment, factors to consider in the assessment of each maltreatment, frequently correlated maltreatments, excluding factors and the specific documentation needed to verify a maltreatment. - 2.
-Scope.
-The Index applies to all reports received at the Hotline and all child protective investigations conducted under Chapter 39, Florida Statutes (F.S.). - 3.
-Definitions.
-For the purposes of this operating procedure, the following definitions shall apply: - a.
+The standards include a definition of each specific maltreatment, factors to consider in the assessment of each maltreatment, frequently correlated maltreatments, excluding factors and the specific documentation needed to verify a maltreatment.

+2. Scope.
+The Index applies to all reports received at the Hotline and all child protective investigations conducted under Chapter 39, Florida Statutes (F.S.).

+3. Definitions.
+For the purposes of this operating procedure, the following definitions shall apply:

+a.
 Abandonment.
 A situation in which the parent or legal custodian of a child or, in the absence of a parent or legal custodian, the caregiver, while being able, has made no significant contribution to the child's care and maintenance or has failed to establish or maintain a substantial and positive relationship with the child, or both.
-For purposes of this definition, "establish or maintain a substantial and positive relationship" includes but is not limited to: frequent and regular contact with the child through frequent and regular visitation; frequent and regular communication to or with the child; and the exercise of parental rights and responsibilities.
+For purposes of this definition, "establish or maintain a substantial and positive relationship" includes, but is not limited to: frequent and regular contact with the child; and the exercise of parental rights and responsibilities.
 Marginal efforts and incidental or token visits or communications are not sufficient to establish or maintain a substantial and positive relationship with a child.
 The term does not include a surrendered newborn infant as described in s.
-383.50, F.S., a "child in need of services" as defined in chapter 984, F.S., or a "family in need of services" as defined in chapter 984, F.S.
+383.50, F.S., a "child in need of services" as defined in s.
+984.03(9), F.S., or a "family in need of services" as defined in s.
+984.03(9), F.S., or a "family in need of services" as defined in s.
+984.03(9), F.S., or a "family in need of services" as defined in s.
+984.03(25), F.S.
 The incarceration, repeated incarceration, or extended incarceration of a parent, legal custodian, or caregiver responsible for a child's welfare may support a finding of abandonment.
-(Section 39.01(1), F.S., and Section 39.01(30)(e), F.S.) - b.
+(Section 39.01(1), F.S., and Section 39.01(30)(e), F.S.)

+b.
 Abuse.
 Any willful act or threatened act that results in any physical, mental or sexual abuse, injury or harm that causes or is likely to cause a child's physical, mental or emotional health to be significantly impaired.
 Abuse of a child includes acts or omissions.
 Corporal discipline of a child by a parent or legal custodian for disciplinary purposes does not in itself constitute abuse when it does not result in harm to the child.
-(Section 39.01(2), F.S.) - c.
+(Section 39.01(2), F.S.)

+c.
 Allegation.
 A statement by a reporter to the Hotline that a specific harm or threatened harm to a child has occurred or is suspected to occur.
 (Rule 65C-30.001(5), Florida Administrative Code (F.A.C.))